-Impossibly strong strings for the most demanding players
+Impossibly strong strings for the most demanding players.

-are one of the newest products from this fabled brand, and as with pretty much every other Ernie Ball string on the market, they’re made to the highest standard and trusted by some of the biggest names in music.
+Ernie Super Slinky Paradigm Strings is one of the newest products from this fabled brand, and as with pretty much every other Ernie Ball string on the market, they’re made to the highest standard and trusted by some of the biggest names in music.

 Even after 4 weeks of incessant hard playing, full step bends on all strings, and even a fair bit of time outdoors in the heat and humidity, these strings held up with no breaks, and no obvious corrosion.